-It must be connected to the water heater's drafthood by a certified vent connector or by directly originating at the drafthood opening.
+It must be connected to the water heater's draft hood by a listed vent connector or by directly originating at the draft hood opening.

 Vertical gas vents must terminate with a listed cap or other roof assembly and be installed according to their manufacturer's instructions.